adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 To manually initiate the Play Store update, go to ***Settings → About → Update Play Store***.
 <img alt="Update Play Store" title="Update Play Store" class="article-image medium-width-img" src="{{site.baseurl}}/assets/images/posts/{{page.lang}}/play-store-faqs/update-play-store.jpg">

-If you encounter any issues during the update process, refer to our article ***How to Update Play Store App*** for further guidance.
+If you encounter any issues during the update process, refer to our article [How to update Play Store app](https://playgist.com/en/play-store-update/) for further guidance.

 ## What apps to install on your phone / tablet?